BR4YD3N-G/clib_serialport_dart/example/README.md

 1. Ensure you have Flutter installed and the desktop target enabled.
 2. From this package root, run flutter's test runner targeting the example file.

+Note: this repository is a pure Dart package (not a Flutter plugin).
+The example demonstrates how to run the bindings from a Flutter desktop test by pointing the test at the shared library in `native/` or by copying the appropriate binaries into your Flutter project's platform folders.
 Set the native library path if needed:

 ```bash
 # macOS